Revised May 2018

 - We believe Jesus ascended to heaven, remaining both fully God and fully man14, where he now sits at the right hand of God interceding for believers forever, from which he will return bodily to judge the living and the dead.15

-- We believe the Holy Spirit, the third person of the Trinity16, convicts the world of sin and righteousness17 and that He regenerates, indwells, and seals all believers until the Day of the Lord.18
+- We believe the Holy Spirit, the third person of the Trinity16, convicts the world of sin, and righteousness17, and judgment and that he regenerates, indwells, and seals all believers until the Day of the Lord.18

 - We believe the Holy Spirit inspired the Scriptures19, guides Christians toward the truth of God’s Word.20 The duty and privilege of every Christian is to be filled with and led by the Holy Spirit.21